emperorsix/tika-page-extractor/README.md

 # Tika Page Extractor

 This application set up a server that extracts content from PDFs and returns it as JSON string, one entry per page.
+Additionally, meta data of the file will be returned, too.

 -> [Download zipped Binary](https://www.auxnet.de/wp-content/uploads/2016/03/TikaPageExtractor.zip)